 This longevity noodles recipe makes long life noodles, a traditional Chinese noodle dish made during Chinese New Year or Lunar New Year to bring longevity, good luck and prosperity – as long as you don’t cut the noodles!
 Longevity noodles recipe are also served on other special occasions, such as birthdays and anniversaries.

 While Chinese New Year is not an official government holiday here in Cambodia, you wouldn’t know it.
-Chinese-Cambodians close their businesses for the day, homes are decorated in red bunting and lanterns, a generous table of offerings made to the Kitchen God are visible in people’s homes, and joss paper is burnt on the road outside.
+Chinese-Cambodians close their businesses for the day, homes are decorated in red bunting and lanterns, a generous table of offerings made to the Kitchen God are visible in people’s homes, and joss paper is burnt on the street outside.

 Among the abundant offerings laid out in the morning for the Kitchen God and ancestors to be enjoyed by the family on New Year’s Eve is ‘lucky food’, such as citrus fruit, bamboo soup, a whole chicken – the word for chicken sounds like ‘luck’ – and longevity noodles.